AI changes teacher coaching

 Coaching for teachers has traditionally been done through classroom observations.
 Dallas ISD is trying something new by integrating video-based coaching into middle-school math instruction, part of a grant-funded partnership with the Texas Instruments Foundation and the Communities Foundation of Texas.

-SibMe is an AI tool designed to bolster professional growth and improve teaching.
+The AI tool was designed to bolster professional growth and improve teaching.
 With its help, teachers can record their lessons and receive real-time insights into their teaching style and student responses.
 However, the district emphasizes that the technology is secondary to the teaching itself.

-During the workshop, attendees shared personal experiences with SibMe, emphasizing its usefulness for generating quick math drills, streamlining lesson activities, and providing step-by-step guidance for both teachers and students.
+During the workshop, attendees shared personal experiences with the AI tool, emphasizing its usefulness for generating quick math drills, streamlining lesson activities, and providing step-by-step guidance for both teachers and students.
 A leaderboard encourages peer-to-peer learning, friendly competition, and recognizes top-performing educators.

 “The feedback takes a while; you have to keep asking for it.
 It’s just like any regular AI thing—it’s going to take a while, like any other AI program,” said Luis Martinez Monsivais, also a math teacher at Stockard.